-Introduction of a weekly kerbside FOGO service for eligible houses/ townhouses in early 2023.
-Introduction of a weekly kerbside FOGO service for eligible apartments/units from July 2023 Expansion of the communal food organics hubs across the city (80 sites) from July 2023.
-Expansion of the communal glass hubs across the city (80 sites) in early 2023.
-Reduction in mixed recycling contamination levels.
-Diversion of waste from landfill, through FOGO services, changes to collection frequency and exploring alternatives to landfill.
-Increase recycling and divert waste from landfill from our public place waste bins.
+FOGO Introduction of a weekly kerbside FOGO service for eligible houses/ townhouses in January 2023.
+Introduction of a weekly kerbside FOGO service for eligible apartments/units in July 2023 Expansion of the communal food organics hubs across the city (80 sites) in July 2023.
+Separated glass recycling Expansion of the communal glass hubs across the city (80 sites) in January 2023.
+Mixed recycling Reduction in mixed recycling contamination levels.
+Garbage Diversion of waste from landfill, through FOGO services, changes to collection frequency and exploring alternatives to landfill.
+Public place waste Increase recycling and divert waste from landfill from our public place waste bins.
 Increase in satisfaction with public place waste and recycling bins.
 Reduction in dumped rubbish issues.